siddou/siddou.github.io/_posts/2021-03-09-aws-solutions-architect-notes.md

 - **IAM database authentication** - authenticate to your DB instance
 - RDS event notification can only send data to an Amazon SNS topic, and not directly to a Lambda function
 - **Enhanced Monitoring** - provides metrics in real time for the operating system (OS) that your DB instance runs on, stored for 30 days in the CloudWatch Logs.
+- When **failing over**, Amazon RDS simply flips the canonical name record (CNAME) for your DB instance to point at the standby, which is in turn promoted to become the new primary.

 #### Aurora